ozanoguz/fgt-sdn-connector-eks-egress/README.md

 -	Connecting FortiGate to EKS
 -	South/North egress traffic inspection through FortiGate

-## Section1: Create AWS EKS Managed Kubernetes Cluster
+## Section 1: Create AWS EKS Managed Kubernetes Cluster

 To create EKS cluster, we will use a bash script on AWS cloudshell.
 To access AWS cloudshell, after accessing AWS console GUI click the button on top right as shown below: